 We are asking our sporting personalities how they are dealing with action coming to a halt because of the coronavirus pandemic.

-Q: Where are you drawing your personal strength from now?
+Q Where are you drawing personal strength from?

-Q: What life lessons are you learning from this crisis?
+Q What life lessons are you learning from this?

 A: Dealing with situations that are out of my control - there's no point in getting angry or frustrated about something that I have no control over.
 That's just the way it is.
 You need to learn how to separate the situations you can have an influence in and those you can't.
 That's something the whole world is going through, and there's a lot of frustration over businesses that are going under or people going through a really difficult time.
 What I think is really special about this time is that the whole world is in it together.
 We have to accept it and try and control what we can by following the laws and regulations that have been put in place, and wash your hands regularly!

 Q Do you have a message for sports fans?

 A: Be patient.
 There's going to be a big year ahead of us next year, the biggest year yet.
 This year has come to a halt pretty much because of this, but it won't stop me in any way.
 There are bigger things to come in the coming years in my gymnastics career.